roverdotcom/django-device-notifications/README.md

 If all tests pass, you are good to go.

-Then, you will need to associate a idevice token with your user:
+Then, you will need to associate a idevice token with your user.
+For example,

 ```python
 # views.py